-If we start right from the very beginning, we know that a young baby is wholly dependent on his parent.
+If we start right from the very beginning, we know that a young baby is wholly dependent on his parents.
 However, even at an early age you can allow your child to develop some coping skills and independence.
 For example:

 - Provide lots of tummy time for your baby when he is awake.

 - When you are playing together, allow your baby to reach for toys that are just out of reach.

 - Put your child in his crib while he is still awake so he learns to fall asleep on his own.

 If you are a single parent, you may be even more inclined to feel that you must “do it all” for your child but that just is not always possible.
 Please do not feel guilty about this but rather focus on the opportunity that exists for your child to develop a healthy sense of independence, as well as the essential skills that he will need to succeed in life.

-Independence in a toddler
+Independence in a Toddler

 When your child reaches the toddler stage, you will find that he is really starting to fight for his newly found independence.
 This is when we hear the word “no” so often!
 But this is a good sign!
 A safe environment is paramount once toddlers are mobile.
 They have little or no judgment concerning their own safety so you have to ensure they can explore and experiment in safe surroundings.
 To promote your toddler’s growing independence, you can:

 - Allow him to choose some meals and snacks whenever possible.

 - Give him the choice about which story to read or which song to sing.

 - Provide age-appropriate toys so that he can learn to play by himself for short periods of time.

 - Provide a step-stool so that your toddler can reach the bathroom sink.

-Independence in the pre-schooler
+Independence in the Preschooler